 Earlier Pleas For Faster Implementation

 The 106th Amendment, better known as the Women's Reservation Bill, was passed by President Droupadi Murmu on September 29, 2023.
 However, the implementation of the bill has been deferred until now.
-In December, Finance Minister Nirmala Sitharaman confirmed that the Bill would be implemented after the completion of the census this year.
+In December 2023, Finance Minister Nirmala Sitharaman confirmed that the Bill would be implemented after the completion of the 2024 census.

 Earlier, a Delhi-based lawyer too had sought to implement the reservation in political parties before the Lok Sabha elections.
 Advocate Yogamaya MG approached the Delhi HC in December with a plea asking for a direction from the Election Commission of India to solicit a response from the Bharatiya Janata Party and Congress about how they plan to implement women's reservation.